 The IRS has a hotline that can be used to check the status of your ITIN application in case of a processing delay.

-Don’t sweat it and let U.S. Tax IQ handle this tedious process for you.
+Don’t sweat it and let the Law Office of Alexey Manasuev handle this tedious process for you.
 We can verify all your supporting documentation, which means we will validate and confirm all the original documents and you can then hold on to them.
 If you are unable to attend an interview in person, we can conduct the interview via video conference, provided that you send us original documents and we have them in our possession while conducting the interview.
 The whole process could take a few days (if using a private delivery service for documents exchange).
 An alternative would be to visit a Canada Passport office and obtain a certified copy of your identification document (passport), which may take a few weeks, while you would not have the original document in your possession.
 When applying through us, you will only have to send copies to the IRS.
 With us, all you will need to do is bring your paperwork and sign the Form.
 We can also help you in preparing and filing your US taxes, if needed.

 As mentioned above, applying by yourself involves sending the IRS originals or notarized and apostilled documents confirming your identity, and this process can get lengthy and expensive.
 Let us help you with your ITIN application!